ClementineAccount/Albuquerque/README.md

 In other words, the main learning outcomes of the project are:
 - Open World memory management
-- P;ayer driven level editing tools (Similar to Trackmania)
+- Player driven level editing tools (Similar to Trackmania)
 - Vehicle Physics Simulation for Gameplay (Arcadey vs Realistic Balance)
 - Terrarin Generation and Dynamic Skyboxes